carminecarella/AntsGameAddeparSolution/README.md

 The board is made up of:

 	•	Anthill square: the starting square for the ant

 	•	Current square

 	•	Two sets of unvisited square: they are food or plain square that the ant hasn’t visited yet.
 This set is a subset of the below map

 	•	A map of discovered squares, that it has seen (explore) walking on the board.
 It contains both visited squares and 	not visited ones.

 A map has a pair of K,V where
 K is the key as the string contains coordinates x and y: x=-1 y=5 -> key is “-15”
-V is the value as Square object related to the key/coordinates
+and V is the value as Square object related to the key/coordinates

 Each square has coordinates x and y calculated from the anthill square, example :
 The direction NORTH, EAST, SOUTH, WEST is calculated by the relative position from the current square, example: if the ant is on the square c with coordinates x = 0 and y = 2, the surrounding squares of c will be